 6. Check your qualifications

-Go into the loan application process with your eyes open about the financial situation of your business.
+Go into the loan application process with a thorough understanding of the financial situation of your business.
 Check the following details:

-It’s important that every small business owners is aware of their business credit scores and actively monitor them so they can quickly address any errors on their credit reports.
+- What is your credit score?
+It’s important that every small business owner is aware of their business credit scores and actively monitors them so they can quickly address any errors on their credit reports.
 Both business and personal credit scores are important and will determine which loans you’ll qualify for.

 7. Gather documents